Canon 1D Mark IV vs Panasonic LX100

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D Mark IV vs Panasonic LX100